matiasquercia/hackathon-challenge/hackathon-react-app/README.md

 Put your credentials to `.env`.

-Run `yarn start` to start application.
+Run `npm start` to start application.